Packaging Cost & Sourcing

 If you want to order branded shipping supplies wholesale without nasty surprises, the specifications need to be exact.
 Material choice comes first.
 Single-wall corrugated works well for many ecommerce kits and apparel parcels, while double-wall corrugated is better for heavier, stacked, or longer-haul transit packaging.
 For paper stock, kraft gives you strength and a natural finish, while bleached or white stock can make print look sharper, especially for logos with fine lines or high-contrast color fields.

 I’ve spent enough time around converting lines to say this plainly: specs that sound small can change the whole result.
 Board grade, flute profile, print coverage, and tolerance ranges all matter.
 A B-flute carton behaves differently from an E-flute mailer, and a 1/8-inch fit issue can create either wasted void fill or crushed corners in real shipping lanes.
 If your product is tight-fitting, state inside dimensions clearly.
-If your box is meant for warehouse automation, spell out tolerances and confirm the pack-out direction before artwork is finalized.
-Those details protect both the shipment and the workflow on the packing line.
+If your box is meant for warehouse automation, spell out tolerances and confirm the pack-out directly with the logistics team before the tooling run.

 Pricing, MOQ, and what drives your unit cost